RoyBidani/Yad2SearchBot/README.md

 python test_bot.py
 ```

-This script sends a test message to your chat ID to confirm the bot setup.
+This script sends a test message to all specified chat IDs to confirm the bot setup.

+---

+## Data Persistence

+### `unique_date_added.json`

+- This file stores the IDs of listings already processed to avoid duplicate notifications.
+- It is automatically updated after each successful notification.
+- If the file is deleted or its contents are cleared, all listings will be reprocessed as if they were new.

+---

+## Multi-User Notifications

+- The script dynamically scans the `.env` file for all `CHAT_ID_*` variables.
+- Each variable corresponds to a recipient who will receive notifications.
+- Logs the list of recipients (usernames) at the start of execution for transparency.

 ---